-28.1.1 An Intrinsic Semiconductor
+28.2.1 An Intrinsic Semiconductor

-Pure silicon and germanium are intrinsic semiconductors as they have no impurity whatsoever.
-You may recall that electrons in these elements are all tightly held (or say locked) in their crystalline structure, i.e., they are not free to move.
+Pure silicon and germanium are intrinsic semiconductors as the electrons in these elements are all tightly held in their crystalline structure, i.e., they do not have free electrons.
 When energy is added to pure silicon in the form of heat, say, it can cause a few electrons to break free of their bonds, leaving behind a hole in each case.
-(The absence of electrons is treated as positively charged particle having the same amount of positive charge as on an electron.)
+(The absence of electrons is treated as positively charged particles having the same amount of positive charge as the negative charge on an electron.)
 These electrons move randomly in the crystal.
 These electrons and holes are called free carriers, and move to create electrical current.
 However, there are so few of them in pure silicon that they are not very useful.